vickymhs/CSC510_Project_LectureAid/README.md

   - Microsoft C++ build tools are needed to generate the wordcloud.
 See the requirements section for the download link.

 # Future work
-- #### Host the application on a public server
+- #### Create a Login Portal for users
+  Create a SignUp and SignIn window for user to create their own account.
+Firebase could ba probable choice.

+- #### Store bookmarks in some database storage.
-  Host the application on a public server and provide user account login.
-Build a database to store the user information and move away from google chrome cache.
+  Build a database to store the user information and move away from browser cache.
+Currently, browser cache is being used as a default storage for bookmarks.

+- #### Extend the extraction process to wesbites
+  Right now, we are extracting text from different kind of files.
+Why stop there?
+The world reads online, add feature to extract data from online portal and process it to find results.
+The `Online Search` tab is made for that

+- #### Persist a definite amount of history
+  Store some questions, or the entire list of questions per file.
+Persist something in cookies.
+Its your choice.
+Have some history for users to work with.

+- #### Extend to more file types
+  Why not?
+We have docx, pptx, pdfs but why limit there.
+Add filetypes as HTML, RTF, ZIP etc

 - #### Build a browser extension
   Build a browser extension which lets the user to select text from a webpage and send a request to the application and get the links of pdf webpages.